Hicks Farm Proposal (SANG)

 Proposals for Hicks Farm, which had previously been used primarily for private grazing, include a change of use to an attractive natural greenspace, creating a network of new paths, access to a stretch of the River Stour, new tree planting and the reinstatement of hedgerows to improve wildlife habitats.
 It will also include a new 20 space car park.

-Chapman Lily Planning Limited are sending out this flyer to local residents, from the 24 August 2019.
+Chapman Lily Planning Limited also sent out this flyer to local residents in August.